jackabox/gridsome.jackwhiting.co.uk/content/drafts/handling-redirects-in-a-laravel-application.md

 ];
 ```

-Populate the database where needed, and enjoy.
+Populate the database where needed, and enjoy!